 The School Social Workers Committee will work to enhance the professional development and enrichment of school social workers throughout the state.
 The School Social Workers Committee is where members can share important information and resources with each other.

-The first School Social Workers Committee meeting will take place on Friday, July 1 from 12 - 1 PM.
-If you are interested in attending this meeting, please fill out the form below for the Zoom link.
+If you are interested in attending a committee meeting, please fill out the form below for the Zoom link and meeting times.